TR-SUNSHINE/Static-Frontend/README.md

 ### Example
 For fixing a bug in code, the commit message would be similar to below:

-Fix: Null Exception in Function GetWeather
+FIX: Null Exception in Function GetWeather